damianlewis/devbox-ansible/README.md

 #### OS
-Currently, DevBox only supports Ubuntu which defaults to version 16.04.
+Currently, DevBox only supports Ubuntu and defaults to version 16.04.
 To use a different version, change the `os-version` property.
 Supported versions are `14.04`, `16.04'`and `18.04`.
 ```yaml
 os: "ubuntu"
 os-version: "16.04"